CatherineH/pyglet_helper/README.rst

 .. image:: python/doc/examples/all_objects.gif

-The goal of this project is to make [pyglet](http://pyglet.org) a little more user-friendly by adding the functionality introduced by [VPython](https://github.com/BruceSherwood/vpython-wx) for drawing 3D objects.
+The goal of this project is to make [pyglet](http://pyglet.org) usable to people with no OpenGL experience by reproducing the functionality of [VPython](https://github.com/BruceSherwood/vpython-wx) for drawing geometric primitives.

 Installation
 ------------